-My object when writing Alcohol Explained was to explain alcohol and alcoholism from a chemical, physiological, and psychological standpoint.
+My objective when writing Alcohol Explained was to explain alcohol and alcoholism from a chemical, physiological, and psychological standpoint.

 So what is the response to the book so far?
-This you can read for yourselves by reading the reviews readers have left on Amazon (here are the links to UK and US Amazon pages).
-They both have different reviews, so it is worth looking at both of them.
-What I will say is that every review is a genuine review, there is not a single review or a single piece of feedback from someone I know; these are all reviews from people who have independently read the book and very kindly taken the time to leave feedback.
+This you can see for yourselves by reading the reviews readers have left on Amazon (here are the links to UK and US Amazon pages).
+The two have different reviews, so it is worth looking at both of them.
+What I will say is that every review genuine.
+There is not a single review or a single piece of feedback from someone I know; these are all reviews from people who have independently read the book and very kindly taken the time to leave feedback.

 Alcohol Explained does not touch on the spiritual side.
 It does not argue for or against the existence of God; this discussion is simply not addressed.
 This is not to say the book is only for atheists; it is simply for anyone who believes that spirituality and religion need not be the answer to addiction.
 So yes, it is for the atheist, but also for the person who believes that if there is a God, he (or she) doesn’t solve our problems for us, but rather has provided us with the potential for great intelligence, empathy, understanding and perception, and left it up to us to use these to solve our own problems.
 Humans tend to turn to God when they are confronted by something they don’t understand.
 A few thousand years ago we saw God everywhere.
 If the crops failed, it was God; if a baby was born with a caul on its face it was God, if there was an eclipse it was God.
 Now we know there are other explanations for these phenomena other than God directly causing them.